CNCF 10 Years: CPU Native vs GPU Native

 • Naming as CNCF Ambassador

 (KubeCon EU 2023 Amsterdam, Netherlands.
-Keukenhof, known as the Garden of Europe, one of the world's largest flower gardens)
+Keukenhof, known as the Garden of Europe)

 I was first named a CNCF Ambassador in late 2022, with the announcement made public during KubeCon Europe 2023 in Amsterdam.
 I remember at the time, only three Ambassadors were selected from Amazon, one of them was my mentor and colleague, a Principal Engineer in the same VP organization.
 And I was the only one based in Seattle.
 After completing my one-year term, I’ve been reappointed as a CNCF Ambassador for another two-year serving term in 2024.
 It’s a privilege to be recognized and to continue being part of the global Cloud Native community, alongside 154 fellow Ambassadors from 37 countries and 124 companies.
 This journey has been both unforgettable and deeply meaningful to me.